avstudio/state-commander/docs/api/README.md

 - type: `Object`

-  Templates for Context instance object
+  Getter that holds  "templates" for creating `Context` instance object

   See more about [Definition](/api/definition.md)